 Employees of the Collin County Juvenile Probation Services department conduct drug tests on the drug court participants.
 Samples are provided under observation of either a juvenile probation officer or a juvenile detention officer.
-The department utilizes both instant and laboratory tests.
+The department utilizes both laboratory tests and breathalyzers, as needed.
 The participants are tested either on a random basis or a daily basis, depending on their individualized treatment plan.
 Juveniles who provide samples that are positive for illegal substances will receive a sanction.
 The sanction typically includes a weekend in the juvenile detention center and/or possible thinking reports.
 Staffing by the drug court team may result in other requirements for the participant.